ppy/osu-wiki/wiki/Gameplay/en.md

 *Main page: [Fingerlock](/wiki/Gameplay/Fingerlock)*

-**Fingerlock** is is a term used to describe the sensation of momentarily losing control of one's fingers, feeling as though they have locked up.
+**Fingerlock** is a term used to describe the sensation of momentarily losing control of one's fingers, feeling as though they have locked up.

 ### Full combo